-The Van Gogh museum Amsterdam is definitely worth a visit.
-Not only are there beautiful works produced by admiring the Dutch painter Vincent van Gogh; too many activities are organized for all ages.
-A visit to the Van Gogh museum is both educational and fun and adventurous experience for young and old.
+The van Gogh museum in Amsterdam is definitely worth a visit.
+Not only are beautiful works produced by the Dutch painter Vincent van Gogh to admire; there are also many activities organized for all ages.
+A visit to the van Gogh museum is both an instructive and enjoyable and adventurous experience for young and old.

 Van Gogh museum collection

-The Van Gogh Museum in Amsterdam is van Gogh's largest collection of works in the world.
-Besides the more than 200 500 paintings and drawings, the collection also contains hundreds of letters written by Vincent (most of which addressed to his brother Theo).
-The bulk of the collection in the Van Gogh museum is by Van Gogh's family transferred 1962 the Van Gogh Foundation.
-The collection was on display in the Stedelijk Museum until it was moved in 1973 to its own building: the Van Gogh Museum.
+The Van Gogh Museum in Amsterdam houses the largest collection of Van Gogh paintings in the world.
+In addition to the more than 200 paintings and 500 drawings, the collection also contains hundreds of letters written by Vincent (most of which are addressed to his brother Theo).
+The majority of the collection in the van Gogh museum was transferred to the van Gogh foundation by Van Gogh's family in 1962.
+The collection was to be admired in the municipal museum until it was moved in 1973 to its own building: the Van Gogh Museum.

 The Van Gogh museum is also working to find painters who worked with van Gogh or were inspired by him as Gauguin, Monet and Picasso.
 Some famous works that belong to the van Gogh museum collection are: The Potato Eaters (1885) Sunflowers (1889) and The Yellow House (1888).

 Vincent van Gogh was born in 1853 in Zundert, a village in Brabant.
 With his family, he made many walks, so he developed a love for nature at an early age.
 This love of nature will inspire him later on to produce many of his works.
 Vincent stopped at a young age for unknown reasons with his training and worked from his 16e include as a clerk in an art dealer, teacher and bookseller.